Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

 There is a limited set of trajectories on which DM haloes can interact with both Local Group primary hosts and move into the field within a Hubble time.
 This restricts the spatial distribution of \hermeian{} haloes at \z[0].
 To characterize this we determine the angle, \thetamid{}, formed by the field haloes and the M31 analogue with respect to the midpoint of the line connecting the two primary hosts.
 This is an arbitrary choice of basis that sets the M31 analogue at \thetamid[{0^\circ}] and the MW analogue at \thetamid[{180^\circ}].
-The field and backsplash halo populations have similar angular distributions in the Local Group; however, a larger proportion of backsplash haloes are close to the MW--M31 line in the direction of the M31 analogue~$\left(\thetamid[{0^\circ}]\right)$ and the \hermeian{} haloes are more strongly concentrated in the direction of the MW analogue~$\left(\thetamid[{180^\circ}]\right)$.
+As we described in \secref{sec:Methods}, we define two sub-categories of field haloes: backsplash haloes, and \hermeian{} haloes.
+We call the field haloes that have not interacted with either of the two primary haloes `regular' field haloes, to distinguish them from the total field halo population.
+The backsplash haloes have a similar angular distribution to the regular field haloes in the Local Group; however, a larger proportion of backsplash haloes are close to the MW--M31 line in the direction of the M31 analogue~$\left(\thetamid[{0^\circ}]\right)$ and the \hermeian{} haloes are more strongly concentrated in the direction of the MW analogue~$\left(\thetamid[{180^\circ}]\right)$.
 These features are related to each other by the large group infall onto the M31 analogue.
 In addition to supplying most of the \hermeian{} population, many of the DM haloes brought in by the group that did not escape towards the MW stayed close to the M31 host as backsplash haloes.